Rules as amended November 2018

 C FIXTURES & RESULTS

-1.1 The League Season, typically runs between the last Sunday in April, with all matches having to be completed by September 30th.
+1.1 The League Season begins on the Sunday falling between 23 and 29 April, with all matches having to be completed by 30 September.
 In order to participate, Member clubs are expected to have courts and facilities available for League matches on each Sunday morning in that period, from 10AM for however long it takes for a Men’s League doubles match to conclude.
+No fixtures will be arranged on Sundays immediately preceding bank holidays or on the first three Sundays of the York school summer holidays, except at clubs that have more than two teams but can only accommodate one home match at once.

 1.2 Fixtures are so called because they are fixed, and must be played on the date allocated to them.
 However, they may be legitimately altered prior to the Season starting.